IlhamBachtiarIrfani/ink-well/README.md

 # Documentation
 ## REST API Service
-REST API Service is require mariadb, redis, and mongodb
+REST API Service is require this stack :
+- mariadb
+- mongodb
+- rabbitmq

 set ```.env``` file in ```api_service/.env``` with this format
 ```